smaurice101/readthedocs/docs/source/jsonprocessing.rst

      - This needs to be the json path to the value of the subtopics.
 For example, for IOT voltage, it needs to be the path to the voltage value.
    * - identifiers
      - This is the path to some metadata about the values.
+   * - datetime
+     - This is the path to any datetime field.
    * - msgid
      - This is the path to any MSG ID of the json message or blank.
    * - latlong